Android Central Verdict

 Nevertheless, that's more of a measure of how compelling the 7 Pro itself still is, rather than evidence a lack of ambition on the part of OnePlus.
 With the latest software upgrades, the OnePlus 7 Pro remains hugely competitive.
 So, take that phone and add in subtle camera, performance and battery improvements and you have yourself a worthy encore.

-Unfortunately, the phone isn't coming to the U.S., at least not at launch.
-OnePlus, which didn't bring the original OnePlus 7 to North America, is muddying the waters even more with the release of the 7T Pro, making it available in Europe and Asia, where it replaces the OnePlus 7 Pro, but not in North America, where the 7 Pro will continue to live alongside the 7T.
+Unfortunately, the phone isn't widely available in the U.S., outside of grey imports.
+So OnePlus is muddying the waters even more with the release of the 7T Pro, making it available in Europe and Asia, where it replaces the OnePlus 7 Pro, but not in North America, where the 7 Pro will continue to live alongside the 7T.
 Confused about the whole OnePlus lineup?
-You're not alone — we have a complete layout of every OnePlus phone you can get that clarifies things.
+You're not alone — check out our OnePlus retrospective for a full rundown of the company's handsets.

 Hardware and Design